Universities rely on sortition

 "A special feature of this body is that it is not elected or appointed," says Christian Künzel, project coordinator at Magdeburg University.
 "There will be a democracy by sortition, similar to citizens' assemblies, where members are chosen at random.
 This procedure should help to ensure diversity of opinion, but also acceptance."

-All interest groups will be involved in the climate assemblies: Professors, staff and students.
-Transformation teams will later implement the recommendations.
+All interest groups were involved in the climate assemblies: Professors, staff and students.
+Transformation teams will implement the recommendations.
 At the end of the project, a report should be available to help other universities on their way to net zero.

 Process will be evaluated